Case Studies

 Chuck became agitated, offensive and domineering.
 He would yell at people, drive recklessly, and fall frequently.
 He couldn’t sleep through the night.
 Chuck’s primary doctor would tell Chuck to “behave” and send him home to complete a written Alzheimer’s test.
 Finally, two adult children took him to a neurologist who diagnosed Behavioral-variant Frontotemporal Dementia (bvFTD).

 Eventually, Chuck’s dangerous behavior brought police intervention.
 He was hospitalized and then placed in a memory care facility.
-Chuck’s family vigorously sought out information about FTD and realized that doctors, caregivers, facilities staff knew little about the disorder.
+His family vigorously sought out information about FTD and realized that doctors and staff at care facilities knew little about the disorder.
+When care facilities geared activities toward men, Chuck was a good participant.
+But when staff were in short supply, Chuck’s agitation was treated with anti-depressants.

 In the fall 2016, Chuck started to walk away again from his memory care facility.
-Rather than walk with him to tire him, the staff grabbed him.
-Chuck resisted.
-An ambulance came, Chuck with hospitalized for a month in a geriatric psychiatric ward, where restraints were used for 6 days.
-Chuck was assessed at 6am daily, and was given increasing doses of psychotropic drugs.
-The family didn’t want Chuck to be drugged but two previous memory care facilities would not accept him unless he was drugged.
+When the staff grabbed him, Chuck resisted.
+He was placed in a geriatric psychiatric ward.
+Restraints and increasing doses of psychotropic drugs were used.
+The family didn’t want Chuck to be drugged but care facilities would not accept him otherwise.

 Chuck’s brain was donated to the Mayo Clinic in Jacksonville, Florida.
 Brain autopsy reported a different neurological disorder: Progressive Supranuclear Palsy (PSP).